Democracy: Greece and Rome

 Athenian democracy took the form of direct democracy, and it had two distinguishing features: the random selection of ordinary citizens to fill the few existing government administrative and judicial offices, and a legislative assembly consisting of all Athenian citizens.
 All eligible citizens were allowed to speak and vote in the assembly, which set the laws of the city-state.
 However, Athenian citizenship excluded women, slaves, foreigners (μέτοικοι / métoikoi), and youths below the age of military service.
 Effectively, only 1 in 4 residents in Athens qualified as citizens.
 Owning land was not a requirement for citizenship.
 The exclusion of large parts of the population from the citizen body is closely related to the ancient understanding of citizenship.
 In most of antiquity the benefit of citizenship was tied to the obligation to fight war campaigns.

 Athenian democracy was not only direct in the sense that decisions were made by the assembled people, but also the most direct in the sense that the people through the assembly, boule and courts of law controlled the entire political process and a large proportion of citizens were involved constantly in the public business.
 Even though the rights of the individual were not secured by the Athenian constitution in the modern sense (the ancient Greeks had no word for "rights"), those who were citizens of Athens enjoyed their liberties not in opposition to the government but by living in a city that was not subject to another power and by not being subjects themselves to the rule of another person.

 Range voting appeared in Sparta as early as 700 BC.
 The Spartan ecclesia was an assembly of the people, held once a month, in which every male citizen of at least 20 years of age could participate.
 In the assembly, Spartans elected leaders and cast votes by range voting and shouting (the vote is then decided on how loudly the crowd shouts).
 Aristotle called this "childish", as compared with the stone voting ballots used by the Athenian citizenry.
 Sparta adopted it because of its simplicity, and to prevent any biased voting, buying, or cheating that was predominant in the early democratic elections.

 Statue of Athena, the patron goddess of Athens, in front of the Austrian Parliament Building.
 Athena has been used as an international symbol of freedom and democracy since at least the late eighteenth century.

+In addition, the overthrow of the Roman Kingdom created a system with a democratic element in the form of many different popular assamblies.

-Even though the Roman Republic contributed significantly to many aspects of democracy, only a minority of Romans were citizens with votes in elections for representatives.
+Even though the Roman Republic contributed significantly to many aspects of democracy, only a fraction of Romans were citizens with votes in elections for magistrates.
 The votes of the powerful were given more weight through a system of weighted voting, so most high officials, including members of the Senate, came from a few wealthy and noble families.
-In addition, the overthrow of the Roman Kingdom was the first case in the Western world of a polity being formed with the explicit purpose of being a republic, although it did not have much of a democracy.
 The Roman model of governance inspired many political thinkers over the centuries.